No products in the cart.

 From the rocky outcrops to the floodplains, from the crocodiles to the Aboriginal rock art, from the waterfalls to the abundant birdlife – there’s something of interest around every corner.

 Just a relatively short drive from Darwin, Litchfield National Park is renowned for its accessible waterfalls and swimming holes.
 Wangi, Tolmer and Florence Falls are the most notable waterfalls.

 In need of a refreshing swim?
+A must see Northern Territory attraction for visitors a trip to Litchfield is top of your list when visiting Darwin.
 Then Buley Rockhole is a great place to enjoy the picturesque scenery and escape the heat in the freshwater creek.

 Lying just outside Kakadu National Park, the Mary River wetlands have the highest number of wild saltwater crocodiles per square kilometre of any area in Australia.
 Not only that the rich habitat of the wetlands supports abundant birdlife.
 All tours that travel to Kakadu National Park include a 90-minute guided wildlife cruise to see crocodiles and get a better understanding of this important eco-system.

-Gunlom Falls is accessible in the drier months.
+Gunlom Falls is accessible in the drier months and hiking this waterfall is of the best things to do in the Northern Territory.
 The falls won’t necessarily be flowing but you will be able to swim in a natural infinity pool that looks out over the lower landscape and offers great views.
 It’s a steep climb up to Gunlom Falls taking around 30 minutes and not for the faint hearted.
 Slow and steady is the key here, but it’s well worth the climb as the infinity pool is spectacular.

 Visiting the NT during the drier period?